 - Expiration Month and Year

-If your last payment is past-due or you updated your card because you received a billing failure email, saving the new credit card automatically triggers a payment attempt.
-You can also click Retry Payment.
+If your last website subscription payment is past-due or you updated your card because you received a billing failure email, saving the new credit card automatically triggers a payment attempt.
+For website subscriptions, you can also click Retry Payment.
 Once the payment is successfully processed, a purchase receipt will display.